-Many people ignore Utah because it’s seen as one of those states with little to offer and not much to see.
+Many people ignore Utah because it’s seen as one of those states in the US with little to offer and not much to see.
 But Salt Lake City proves all the doubters wrong.
 It’s a city with lots of activities and sports to do, especially winter sports.
 But there is also a fascinating food culture with local cuisines adapted from all over the world.

 If you’re looking for a little Southern history and the friendly welcome that people from this part of country never fail to offer, Savannah could be the place for you.
 It’s known for carrying its history with beauty and elegance.
 The many old hotels that are still in use prove as much.
 But the dining experiences, museums and culture you’ll find on display here take it to a whole new level.